Sanctuary of Our Lady of Lourdes: Administration

+The Roman Catholic Church has officially recognized 72 miraculous healings, the latest of which was the cure of Antonietta Raco, recognised on 16 April 2025.

 Lourdes water

 Lourdes water flows from a spring at the same spot where it was discovered by Bernadette, in the grotto of Massabielle.
 The original spring can be seen within the grotto, lit from below and protected by a glass screen.
 Pilgrims drink Lourdes water due to its reputed healing power.
 The water is accessed from individual taps located between the grotto and the baths.
 The water from Lourdes was thoroughly analysed by independent chemists in 1858 and 1859, and does not appear to have a latent power to cure and has no special scientific or medicinal properties, having been described as a placebo.
 Despite this, the water is itself a strong symbol of devotion for Lourdes pilgrims, and many buy statues and rosary beads containing small vials of it, and take home large plastic containers of it.

 Processions

 Processions are held in the sanctuary, with the torchlight procession being perhaps the best-known and most visually impressive.